medoidai/skrobot/README.md

 | Experiment | This is used to build and run experiments.
 It can run tasks in the context of an experiment and glue everything together to complete a modelling pipeline. |
 | Task Runner | This is like the Experiment component but without the "experiment" stuff.
 It can be used to run various tasks and glue everything together to complete a modelling pipeline. |

-Below are the components that can be used to extend the module to support new tasks and notifiers:
+In the table below you can see the components that can be used to extend the module and support new tasks and/or notifiers:

 | Component                      | What is this?                    |
 |--------------------------------|----------------------------------|